rauc/rauc/docs/examples.rst

 However, depending on the ROM loader it can at least be possible to perform the bootloader update atomically.
-The most common example for this is using the two boot partitions of an eMMC for atomic bootloader updates which RAUC supports out-of-the-box.
+The most common example for this is using the two boot partitions of an eMMC for atomic bootloader updates which RAUC supports out-of-the-box (refer :ref:`sec-emmc-boot`).

 .. code-block:: cfg
   :emphasize-lines: 3, 5